 In 1958 the peripatetic Cliffords returned to London.
 At first they went back to playing in the dancehalls, now with Billy on concert flute as a full-fledged member of the group, but it was just as the popularity of the dancehalls was beginning to wane, and John quickly realized they’d need to find new venues for their music.
 With the decline of the dancehall scene came the rise of the Irish pubs in London, where nightly performances and sessions of traditional music were coming into vogue.
 The scene was different than what they were used to, and though John immersed himself in it with gusto, Julia and Billy often as not stayed home to play together in the kitchen.
 (It was during this period that they began to develop the tightly knit duet playing which would eventually be heard on their album Ceol as Sliabh Luachra.)
 At times, though, the three of them would secure gigs as the Star of Munster Trio.
 The London scene now had its own burgeoning local style and repertoire, and the Cliffords found little call for Kerry slides and polkas.
 Their old music was to some extent abandoned and forgotten (if only for a time) and they soon proved they could play the popular jigs and reels of the session scene as well as any of their illustrious contemporaries.

 In in 1964 and again in 1976 the Cliffords committed some of their music to tape, and in 1977, London-based label Topic published two albums: The Star of Munster Trio and The Humours of Lisheen.
-A year later, John Clifford was dead.
-His legacy lives on in these recordings and the memories of his family, friends, and those who danced to his music.
+John lived only a few more years, but his legacy lives on in these recordings and the memories of his family, friends, and those who danced to his music.

 Learned from: Pádraig O’Keeffe